Roti or Chapati recipe – Are your rotis turning out like frisbees? Follow this video tutorial to make soft rotis or chapatis every time.

 Video Recipe for Indian Roti

 Learn to make soft and puffed up rotis like a pro – Are your rotis turning out like frisbees?
 Follow this recipe to make soft Rotis or Chapatis every time!

 - 2 cups of whole wheat flour + 1/4 cup flour for dusting

 - 1/4 teaspoon salt

-- Dust off excess flour from the Chapati by placing it on the palm of one hand and then flip it onto the palm of your other hand.
+- Dust off excess flour from the Chapati by placing it on your palm of one hand and then flip it on the palm of your other hand.
 Repeat this process 3-4 times.

-- Serve the chapatis warm with dal, vegetable or a chicken curry.
+- Smear the chapatis with ghee and serve it warm with dal, vegetable or a chicken curry.

 These are my favorite side dishes to pair Rotis with –